HL7/US-Core/input/pagecontent/conformance-expectations.md

 - US Core Requestors **SHALL** be capable of processing the value in value in `Patient.name.family` and `Patient.name.given`.

   {% include img.html img="Must_Support_Patient_name.png" caption="Figure 9: US Core Patient.name" %}

+Systems can support the other elements, but this is not a requirement of US Core.
+The [U.S. Core Data for Interoperability (USCDI) v1] requires systems support `suffix`.

 #### Must Support - Resource References